dadooda/git-sandbox/README.md

 **If you don't know how Git will behave in a particular situation, go try it in a sandbox NOW.**

-Don't put it off, don't try to work around it by avoiding the aspects you don't know well.
+Don't put it off, don't try to work around it by avoiding aspects you don't know well.
 In other words &mdash; **just be brave enough to try it**.
 It won't bite, it'll take you 5 minutes, but you'll gain solid knowledge and confidence which will be yours for years.

 Setup
 -----